jManAscending/DnDHouseRules/README.md

 For more information, I have a whole goddamn homebrewed encyclopedia to reference on this one

 ## Disenchanting
 It is possible to learn an item's enchantment formula by disenchanting it if you are proficient in Arcana.
-This will most likely destroy the item, and is not guaranteed to actually teach you the full formula.
+This will most likely destroy the item beyond repair, and is not guaranteed to actually teach you the full formula.
 If you wish to get rid of the enchantment on an item without breaking it, there are two ways:
 * Performing the enchantment ritual with the Dispel Magic spell, and making an Arcana check with a DC of 10 + spell level
 * Breaking the object and fixing it again, either with Mending or just plain glue